 What is a project closure?

 Project closure is the last phase of the project lifecycle, when you’re ready to mark the project as complete.
-The conditions for this are based on what was agreed on in the project charter and plan.
+The conditions for this depend on the project charter and plan.
 Usually, during project closure, you’ve finished all tasks and deliverables based on the outlined requirements and addressed all outstanding issues, with approval from stakeholders.
 Everyone involved should be clear on what has been achieved.

 Steps of a project closure